fluxendd/fluxend/README.md

 - Detailed Audit Logs
 - And much much more

+## Flowcharts
+You can refer to the `.flowcharts` directory to understand how Fluxton works and how it can be integrated into your existing stack.
+These provide insights into dynamic REST endpoints, authentication, forms, storage, and backup processes.

 ## Installation

 ### Method 1: Using Docker (Recommended for Easy Setup)